baudneo/cync-lan/README.md

 Please see [Install docs](./docs/install.md) for more information.

 ## Re-routing / Overriding DNS
+>![WARNING]
+> After freshly redirecting DNS: Devices that are currently
+> talking to the Cync cloud will need to be power cycled before they make
+> a DNS request and connect to the local `cync-lan` server.

 There are detailed instructions for OPNSense and Pi-hole.
 See [DNS docs](docs/DNS.md) for more information.

-:warning: **After freshly redirecting DNS: Devices that are currently talking to Cync cloud will need to be power cycled before they make a DNS request and connect to the local server. :warning:

 As long as your DNS is correctly re-routed, you should be able to start the server and see devices connecting to it.
-If you do not see any Cync devices connecting after power cycling them, you may need to check your DNS re-routing.
+If you do not see any Cync devices connecting after power cycling them, you may need to check your DNS re-routing **and** firewall rules (if applicable).

 ### Testing DNS override
+>![WARNING]
+> If you are using selective DNS override via `views` in
+> `unbound`, and you did not set up an override for the IP of the
+> machine running `dig` / `nslookup`, the command will return the Cync cloud IP, this is normal.

-If you set up **network wide** DNS override, you can use `dig` or `nslookup` to test if the DNS override is working correctly.
+you can use `dig` or `nslookup` to test if the DNS override is working correctly.

  ```bash
 # Older firmware